pygame-community/pygame-ce/docs/reST/ref/extra_infos/color_list.rst

     .yellowgreen {background-color: #9acd32; color: #9acd32;}
     </style>

-:doc:`color` lets you specify any of these named colors when creating a new ``pygame.Color`` (taken from the
+:doc:`../color` lets you specify any of these named colors when creating a new ``pygame.Color`` (taken from the
 `colordict module <https://github.com/pygame-community/pygame-ce/blob/main/src_py/colordict.py>`_).